zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Reporter omits the contact index.
+Reporter omits the contact index or category name(s).
   * 1a1.
-PressPal requests the contact index.
-  * 1a2.
-Reporter provides it.
-    Use case resumes at step 2.

-* 1b.
-Reporter omits category name(s).
-  * 1b1.
-PressPal requests the missing category name(s).
-  * 1b2.
-Reporter provides them.
+PressPal shows an invalid command error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2a.
 PressPal detects an invalid contact index (e.g., out of range or non-integer).
   * 2a1.
-PressPal requests a valid index and explains the issue.
-  * 2a2.
-Reporter provides a valid index.
-    Steps 2a1–2a2 repeat until valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 2.
+    Use case resumes at step 1.

 * 2b.
-PressPal detects an invalid category name (e.g., empty, contains symbols/spaces, or exceeds 20 characters).
+PressPal detects an invalid category name (e.g., empty, non-alphabetic, or exceeds 20 characters).
   * 2b1.
-PressPal requests a valid category name and explains the issue.
-  * 2b2.
-Reporter enters a corrected category name.
-    Steps 2b1–2b2 repeat until all names are valid.
+PressPal shows an invalid parameters error message.
-    Use case resumes at step 3.
+    Use case resumes at step 1.

 * 3a.
 One or more categories already exist for the contact.
   * 3a1.
 PressPal informs the Reporter that duplicate categories cannot be added.